rudderlabs/integration-swift-facebook/README.md

 1. In Xcode, go to `File > Add Package Dependencies`
 2. Enter the package repository URL: `https://github.com/rudderlabs/integration-swift-facebook` in the search bar
 3. Select the version you want to use
-4. Select the project to which you want to add the package
+4. Select the target to which you want to add the package
 5. Finally, click on **Add Package**

 Alternatively, add it to your `Package.swift` file: